JCSDA/jedi-docs/docs/jedi-components/ioda/interface.rst

 The Variable Meta Data array is analogous to the Location Meta Data array, except that it holds meta data associated with the variables in the ObsData arrays.
 Examples include the variable names, and in the case of some instruments, channel numbers and channel freqencies.

+A first pass implementation of this interface has been implemented in the `ioda github repository <https://github.com/JCSDA/ioda.git>`_.
+This implementation is entirely in C++ and is successfully handling a small set of observation types including radiosonde, aircraft, ADO, AMSU-A, GNSSRO and Marine (SST, sea ice thickness and fraction, etc.) test cases.

 .. warning::
    The IODA interfaces are newly formed and under development at the time of the writing of this documentation, and as such are subject to change.